MiaoDX/MiaoDX.github.io/synthesis/have_a_glance_at_unrealcv.md

 # Show me the code, please!

 We want to get tons of thousands images from the virtual environment and then use them in various ways.
 So, we need codes to do that, and TES, we can do that!
 To use code fetch images via unrealcv is ***unreally easy***:).
-See code snippet below (or just `wget https://raw.githubusercontent.com/unrealcv/unrealcv/master/client/python/demo.py . --no-check-certificate`):
+See code snippet below (or just <br>`wget https://raw.githubusercontent.com/unrealcv/unrealcv/master/client/python/demo.py . --no-check-certificate`):

 ``` python
 from unrealcv import client